 Fellowship support is available for qualified applicants to conduct independent marine science research at UW-Friday Harbor Laboratories.
 Funding for graduate student support derives from generous donations by alumni, scientists and friends of Friday Harbor Laboratories.
 Note: Students wishing to enroll in a course should follow the financial aid procedures outlined in our student application process.

 For each of the following fellowships, applications are welcome at any time.
 However, we strongly encourage applicants to apply before February 1 of each year, and awards are generally made in March.
 Students do not need to select from the fellowships.
 Instead, a committee will convene and assign the fellowship award(s) for each student.

-The Patricia L. Dudley Endowment supports research or scholarships for the study of systematics, the structure of marine organisms, or marine invertebrate ecology.
+- The Patricia L. Dudley Endowment supports research or scholarships for the study of systematics, the structure of marine organisms, or marine invertebrate ecology.
 It is desirable that findings contribute to the understanding of evolutionary relationships.

-The Charles Lambert Memorial Endowment provides assistance to graduate students for research and/or coursework at FHL that includes cell or developmental biology of marine invertebrates, or any aspect of ascidian biology.
+- The Charles Lambert Memorial Endowment provides assistance to graduate students for research and/or coursework at FHL that includes cell or developmental biology of marine invertebrates, or any aspect of ascidian biology.

 - 1. A one-page statement of interest outlining your research objectives